Environmental

 each workplace

-In response to risks such as increased business costs due to the introduction of a carbon tax, as well as increased raw material, production, and procurement costs due to carbon and plastic use regulations, Capcom has worked to cut power usage through efforts that include ongoing power saving at all of its places of business and saving energy at its amusement facilities.
-The fiscal year ended March 2023 saw our CO2 emissions increase compared to the previous fiscal year due to the opening of new places of business and amusement facilities.
-However, the trend remains stable.
+In response to risks such as increased business costs due to the introduction of a carbon tax, as well as increased raw material, production, and procurement costs due to carbon and plastic use regulations, Capcom has been a pioneer in the promotion of digital sales of content and has worked to cut power usage through efforts that include reducing resources and CO2 emissions associated with disc manufacturing and distribution.
+At the same time, we are working to reduce our environmental impact by implementing energy saving measures in the manufacture and sale of pachislo machines and recycling some of the parts.

 (Non-consolidated)

-Year Energy Intensity* Vs. Previous FY
+FY Energy Intensity* Vs. Previous FY

 2019 0.05869 97.9%